 Once highly prized shade trees, elms have fallen on hard times.
 Dutch elm disease (spread by a bark beetle) has killed millions of American elms in North America and can attack most other elm species.
-Many of the larger elms are appealing fare for various types of beetles, leafhoppers, aphids, and scale, making them time consuming to care for, messy, or both.
+Many of the larger elms are appealing fare for various types of aphids, beetles, leafhoppers, and scale, making them time-consuming to care for, messy, or both.
 Elms have other problems not related to pests.
 They have aggressive, shallow root systems, so you’ll have trouble growing other plants beneath them.
 Many produce suckers; branch crotches are often narrow, splitting easily in storms.
 Still, elms are widely planted, and researchers continue to devote much effort to finding disease-resistant varieties.
 Elms tolerate a wide range of soils.
 Poor yellow fall color except as noted.Ulmus hybrids

 From China.
-Loose, spikelike clusters of 1 1/2 to 2-in. white flowers open from a profusion of buds re...
+Loose, spikelike clusters of 1 1/2–2-in. white flowers open from a profusion of buds...

 Native to Oregon’s northern and central Cascades, Siskiyous, and Sierra foothills in California ...